 How Much Can I Raise My SAT Score?

 According to the Educational Testing Service (ETS) - the company that develops the SAT for the College Board - score improvements of up to 300 points are possible for many students.

-Keep in mind, that how much you improve your SAT score depends on how well your SAT prep is, and the quality of your SAT prep resources such as prep courses and books with practice tests.
+Keep in mind, that how much you improve your SAT score depends on how effective your SAT prep is, and the quality of your SAT prep resources, such as SAT prep courses and books with practice tests.

 Check out our in-depth review of the best SAT prep courses on the market.